ddkang/ddkang.github.io/_posts/2020-01-03-purchasing-ev.md

 - Car jack
 - Spare tire

+You'll likely want a FasTrak transponder if you plan on driving in California regularly.
+You can probably get the FasTrak CAV transponder for a 50% discount.
+The CAV transponder requires the DMV CAV certification (which I believe you'll get with your HOV sticker).

-### Step 7: Recurring maintenance/administrative tasks
+### Step 8: Recurring maintenance/administrative tasks

 Owning a car comes with many recurring tasks.
 Luckily, EVs are generally less maintenance than standard gas vehicles.